Edward Wilson (explorer): Terra Nova Expedition

 The blizzard continued for days, longer than they had fuel and food for.
 Too weak, cold and hungry to continue, they died in their tent on or soon after 29 March—Scott's last diary entry—still 148 mi from their base camp.
 Their bodies were found by a search party the following spring on 12 November 1912.
 Their tent was collapsed over them by the search party who then buried them where they lay, under a snow cairn, topped by a cross made from a pair of skis.
 When news of the tragedy reached Britain in February 1913, it was mourned nationally.

 Affectionately nicknamed "Uncle Bill" by the men of the expedition, Wilson was the confidant of many, respected for his judgement, skills at mediation and dedication to others.
 By all accounts, Wilson was probably Scott's closest comrade of the expedition.
 Scott wrote, "Words must always fail me when I talk of Bill Wilson.
 I believe he really is the finest character I ever met."
 When Scott's final camp was discovered by a search team in November 1912, Bowers and Wilson were found frozen in their sleeping bags.
 Scott's bag was open and his body partially out of his bag – his left arm was extended across Wilson.

 Legacy

 In 1913 Wilson was posthumously awarded the Patron's Medal by the Royal Geographical Society for his work in the Antarctic.
 At Gonville and Caius College, Cambridge, the college flag, which Wilson took to the South Pole, is preserved.

 Wilson's artwork and objects relating to him appear in several museum collections.
 The largest collection of his artwork is held at the Scott Polar Research Institute, part of the University of Cambridge, which cares for over 200 watercolours of British birds by Wilson, as well as a further 150 paintings made in Antarctica.
+His watercolours were done quickly by necessity, as the paper would freeze as he worked, and were remembered by members of the Terra Nova expedition as faithful depictions of their journey.
+His admiration of John Ruskin influenced his work.
 The institute's Polar Museum displays a range of objects associated with Wilson, including: